niepi/fever-iPadMode/README.md

 # fever-iPadMode #

 ## disclaimer ##
-[fever][id], its website and all related files are copyright of Shaun Inman.
+[fever][http://feedafever.com/], its website and all related files are copyright of Shaun Inman.

 ## how to apply the hack ##